argemflores/argemflores/README.md

 # Hi!
 I'm Argem 🧑🏻

-🏢 I'm a senior software engineer focusing on back-end development: databases, testing, and API.
+🏢 A senior software engineer with focus on back-end development: databases, testing, and API.

-🏠 I like to explore stuff, especially in IT, productivity, gaming, and the arts.

-📖 I'm currently learning AWS and French, while playing ElecHead and LoR on my pasttime.
+📖 Learning Python, AWS, and French, while reading books and consuming online content on productivity.

+🎮 A casual gamer currently playing ElecHead, LoR, and some random adventure/puzzle/platformer Switch games.

+📺 Chilling on my free time with Netflix and YouTube, mostly watching sci-fi, reality, and documentary series.

 ## Experience